theelims/ESP32-sveltekit/README.md

 ### :telephone: Rich Communication Interfaces

 Comes with a rich set of communication interfaces to cover most standard needs of an IoT application.
-Like MQTT client, HTTP RESTful API or WebSocket Server.
+Like MQTT client, HTTP RESTful API, a WebSocket based Event Socket and a classic Websocket Server.
 All communication channels are stateful and fully synchronized.
 Changes propagate and are communicated to all other participants.
 The states can be persisted on the file system as well.
 For accurate time keeping time can by synchronized over NTP.

 ### :file_cabinet: WiFi Provisioning and Management